-That sentiment vanished when I looked down the side of the hill closer to my backyard — there, no less than 20-30 feet from my house were roaring flames.
+That sentiment vanished when I looked down the side of the hill closer to my backyard — there, no less than 20-30 feet from my house were very threatening-looking flames.
 I raced into my neighbor’s home to get backup — they weren’t home, so I broke into their backyard, and took their hose and immediately started drenching the area around both our homes with water in the hopes that it would at least slow the nearby flame enough (if the flame got any closer) such that the fire fighters could work their way to our home.

 Thankfully, the firefighters arrived before things got too hot (yes, bad joke); at the end, the fire was stopped probably some ~20 feet from our backyard.

 Luckily, no serious property damage or injury happened for me, my family, or any of my neighbors.
 But, a harrowing experience nevertheless.

 And, of course, here’s a picture of me laughing in the face of danger as I use my neighbor’s hose to stem the evil flames.
 (Yes, that’s right, Consultant by profession, Lucky-firefighter by happenstance)